keystonejs/keystone/docs/blog/introduction-to-graphql.md

 With the server running, open the `index.html` in a browser.
 You should see the result rendered in the console as well as on the page.

 This is one of the ways you can fetch data in a client application.
 Tools like `graphql-tag` or `apollo-fetch` can make formatting variables and sending requests easier.
-Something like `apollo-client` might be useful if you have larger application.
+Something like `apollo-client` might be useful if you have a larger application.

-We hope this introduction has demystified some aspect of GraphQL for you or given you a better understanding of how Keystone generates it's GraphQL server.
+We hope this introduction has demystified some aspect of GraphQL for you or given you a better understanding of how Keystone generates its GraphQL server.